MagusMachinae/market-model/README.md

 # market-model

 A Clojure library designed to parse in decision trees from a python machine learning model and compute them in parallel.
-To use this library, require it in your project.clj, call ```clojure (generate-trees! model)``` with your ensemble to generate the trees.
+To use this library, require it in your project.clj, place the python file containing the model and feature names of the data in ```ext/```,  call ```clojure (generate-trees! "ext/your-file-name.py")``` with your ensemble to generate the trees and place them in ```trees.clj```.

+Alternatively

 ## name-spaces:
 market-model.tree-parser: contains function to parse in a given set of decision trees.